jvos724/cs50p-project/README.md

 This is the code I'm working on for my [CS50P](https://cs50.harvard.edu/python/2022/) final project.

 This is very much a work in progress and this is a bit of a placeholder at the moment.

+## cb (codebrain)

+Command line utility for storing and quickly searching through notes and code snippets on the fly.